Adaptive Chameleon or Stubborn Sloth: Revealing the Behavior of Large Language Models in Knowledge Conflicts: Experiments

 \paragraph{LLMs follow the herd and choose the side with more evidence.} In addition to LLM-generated evidence (parametric memory and counter-memory), we also extend to human-crafted ones such as Wikipedia.
 These highly credible and accessible human-written texts are likely to be retrieved as evidence by real-world search engine tools.
 We adopt Wikipedia passages from \textsc{PopQA} and manually annotated facts from \textsc{StrategyQA} with post-processing to ensure that the ground truth answer can indeed be deduced.
 Please refer to Appendix \ref{appendix-process-human-evidence} for more processing details.

 To balance the quantity of evidence supporting memory answer and counter-answer, we create additional evidence through the method mentioned in Section \ref{subsec-conflict-constrcution}, with the goal of achieving a balanced 2:2 split at most between parametric memory and counter-memory evidence.
-Figure \ref{fig:voting} shows the memorization ratio under different proportions between parametric memory-aligned evidence and counter-memory.
-We have two main observations:

-Firstly, LLMs generally provide answers backed by the majority of evidence.
-The higher the proportion of evidence supporting a particular answer, the more likely LLMs will return that answer.

-Secondly, compared to ChatGPT, GPT-4 is less receptive to counter-memory across all proportions of evidence.
-Particularly, regardless of more pieces of evidence supporting the counter-answer (ratio 1:2), GPT-4 still noticeably cling to its parametric memory.
-These observations once again signify the confirmation bias in GPT-4.
+Table \ref{tab:voting} shows the memorization ratio under different proportions between parametric memory-aligned evidence and counter-memory.
+We have three main observations: \begin{inparaenum}[\it 1)] \item LLMs generally provide answers backed by the majority of evidence.
+The higher the proportion of evidence supporting a particular answer, the more likely LLMs will return that answer. \item The confirmation bias becomes increasingly obvious with a rise in the quantity of parametric memory evidence, despite maintaining a consistent relative proportion (e.g., {$ \sfrac{1}{2} $} vs.\ {$ \sfrac{2}{4} $}). \item Compared to other LLMs, GPT-4 and Vicuna-33B are less receptive to counter-memory across all proportions of evidence.
+Particularly, regardless of more pieces of evidence supporting the counter-answer (ratio {$ \sfrac{1}{3} $}), these two models still noticeably cling to their parametric memory. \end{inparaenum} These observations once again signify the confirmation bias in LLMs.